larntz/lemmy-directory/content/community/lemmy.ml/bladerunner.md

 ## Description

 <blockquote class="description">
-A sublemmy dedicated to Blade Runner and Blade Runner 2049.
-The 1982 dystopian science fiction action film directed by Ridley Scott and starring Harrison Ford, Rutger Hauer, and Sean Young - and it’s sequel directed by Denis Villeneuve. <br><br>**Rules:**<br>- Respect your fellow humans and please keep posts relevant to the Blade Runner universe<br>- If you found the image on the web, it is encouraged to put the direct link to the image in the ‘Link’ field when creating a post, instead of uploading the image to Lemmy.
+A sublemmy dedicated to Blade Runner, Blade Runner 2049, the upcoming Amazon show, and any comics.<br><br>**Rules:**<br>- Respect your fellow humans and please keep posts relevant to the Blade Runner universe<br>- If you found the image on the web, it is encouraged to put the direct link to the image in the ‘Link’ field when creating a post, instead of uploading the image to Lemmy.
 Direct links usually end in .jpg, .png, etc.
 </blockquote>